adammurdoch/ansi-control-sequence-util/README.md

 A library of utilities for parsing and interpreting text that contains ANSI control sequences.

-This can be used for implementing a terminal emulator or for testing command-line applications.
+This can be used for implementing a terminal emulator or for testing or documenting command-line applications.

 ## TODO

+- Handle text attribute control sequences.
-- Render unrecognized escape sequences in `AnsiConsole`.
+- Render unrecognized control sequences in `AnsiConsole`.
+- Strongly typed visitor that accepts only text
+- Strongly typed visitor that accepts only text and text attributes